NobyDa/Script/README.md

 ## Disclaimer

 ```
-In the following disclaimer :
+In the following disclaimer:

-"Script project" specifically refers to the open source scripts and rules in https://github.com/NobyDa/Script/tree/master
+The "Script project" refers specifically to the open source scripts and rules in https://github.com/NobyDa/Script/tree/master

-"NobyDa" specifically refers to the author and owner in https://github.com/NobyDa/Script/tree/master
+The "NobyDa" refers specifically to the author and owner in https://github.com/NobyDa/Script/tree/master
 ```

 ### Decrypt

-1. Any unlocking and decryption analysis scripts involved in the "Script project" are for resource sharing and study purposes only.
+1. Any unlocking and decryption analysis scripts involved in "Script project" are for resource sharing and study purposes only.

-2. Legality, accuracy, completeness, and validity cannot be guaranteed. **Please judge for yourself based on the actual situation.**
+2. Legality, accuracy, completeness and validity cannot be guaranteed. **Please make your own judgment based on the actual situation.**

-3. You must completely delete the scripts involving decryption from your computer or phone within **24 hours** of downloading.
+3. You must completely delete the scripts involved decryption from your computer or phone within **24 hours** of downloading.

 ### Privacy

-1. Any user who indirectly uses any of the scripts in the "Script project", including but not limited to violating relevant laws and regulations or establishing VPS to spread, **NobyDa is not responsible for any privacy leakage or other consequences caused by this.**
+1. Any user who indirectly uses any of the scripts in "Script project", including but not limited to violating relevant laws and regulations or establishing VPS to spread, **NobyDa is not responsible for any privacy breach or other consequences arising therefrom.**

 ### Commercial

-1. Do not use any scripts of the "Script project" for commercial or illegal purposes, **otherwise you will be responsible for the consequences.**
+1. Do not use any scripts of "Script project" for commercial or illegal purposes, **otherwise you will be responsible for the consequences.**

 ### Infringement

-1. If any company or individual believes that a scripts from "Script project" may be infringe on rights, you should promptly notify and provide proof of **identity** and **ownership**, and we will delete the scripts after receiving the relevant documents.
+1. If any company or individual believes that the scripts in "Script project" may be infringe on rights, you should promptly notify and provide proof of **identity** and proof of **ownership**, and we will delete the relevant scripts upon receipt of the relevant documents.

 ### Liability